-Editor’s note: Bovada removed this prop shortly after publication.
+Editor’s note: This prop was removed shortly after publication.

 Life is tough without a full slate of NFL games to gamble on every Sunday, so in the meantime we have to make the best with what we have.
-NFL draft prop season is in full swing, and the fine folks at Bovada have blessed us with the chance to now wager on whether #ComebackSZN will actually come to fruition.
+NFL draft prop season is in full swing, and oddsmakers have blessed us with the chance to now wager on whether #ComebackSZN will actually come to fruition.

 Will Johnny Manziel be signed by an NFL team before or during the 2018 regular season?
 Yes +250, No -400

 In case you haven’t heard, Manziel is attempting once again to gain employment as a professional quarterback.
 He has trained with quarterback guru George Whitfield since early 2017, thrown at several pro days over the past month and even played in the Spring League.

 What has changed for Manziel?
 He’s noted in various interviews that his sense of entitlement and dependence on alcohol held him back during his two seasons with the Browns.
 Manziel is now taking medication for bipolar disorder and living a sober life in an attempt to regain his position in the NFL.